marennodenes/Flashcard-App/docs/release_3/sustainability.md

 **Real benefits for users:**

-- Study flashcards on phone during bus ride
+- Study flashcards on phone
 - Use full-screen mode on laptop for better focus
 - Switch between devices and pick up where they left off
 - App automatically adapts to their screen size and device type

 ## Conclusion

-Right now our flashcards app works great for a small number of users.
-But if it became really popular with millions of users, we would need to make big changes:
+Right now our flashcards app works well for a small number of users.
+If it became popular with millions of users, we would need to make larger changes:

 **Most important changes:**

 - Switch from JSON files to a database
-- Make the user interface work on different devices and screen sizes
+- Make the user interface responsive so it works across device sizes

 **Other changes needed:**

-- Better login system for multiple devices
+- Better login system supporting multiple devices and session management
 - Multiple servers to handle more users
 - Web and mobile versions of the app
 - Bigger development team
 - More expensive hosting

 **The good news:** We can make these changes gradually without breaking the current app.
-We would start with the database change and responsive UI, then add the other improvements over time as we get more users.
+Start with the database migration and a responsive UI, then add the other improvements as demand grows.

-This way, our app could grow from hundreds of users to millions of users without major problems.
+This way, our app could grow from tens of users to millions without major problems.